kenkunz/svelte-fsm/README.md

 ### States

 Each **state** is a top-level property of the `states` object.
-The state's _key_ be any valid object property name (string or Symbol), but we recommend you use descriptive string values.
+The state's _key_ can be any valid object property name (string or Symbol), but we recommend you use descriptive string values.
 The state's _value_ is an object including _transitions_ and _actions_.
 The simplest state definition is just an empty object.
 You might use this for a final state where no further transitions or actions are possible.
 ```javascript
 const myFsm = fsm('initial', {
   initial: {